 Ceramic liner is dishwasher safe.
 Offers cook times between 4 and 20 hours.
 "Keep warm" mode can be set up to 6 hours.
 Appropriate for serving with a kitchen-to-table curb appeal.
-Cooks foods evenly, even when filled.
+Cooks foods evenly, even when full.

 Some reports that the lid shattered during use.
 Customer service could be more responsive.